R-Bowes/TradeStone/README.md

 - Login through `login.html` to access the respective dashboard.
 - Professionals can create a profile which is stored in Firestore and displayed on the browse page.

-Firebase configuration snippets are included in the HTML files and must be customized for your own project.
+The Firebase configuration is centralized in `firebaseConfig.js`.
+Update this file with your project details before using the app.